 By 1944, the cost of materials and labor had increased to such a degree, it became too expensive to extract the precious minerals from the nearby hills.
 The mines closed and though the population declined dramatically, the post office remained open.
 Within just a short period of time, Chloride was considered a ghost town.

 During the counterculture period of the 1960s, a band of hippies led by a man named Roy Purcell made their home in the hills just east of Chloride.
 During their stay, Roy painted what are now known as the “Chloride Murals.”
 Forty years later, on the anniversary of their painting, the artist returned to repaint the art, so the murals are bright and vibrant today.

 There are still a few mines in operation today, but Chloride looks elsewhere for prosperity.
 Over the last decade Chloride’s residents have banded together to pull the town out of “ghost town” status to evolve into a tourist mecca and a snow-bird haven.
 The goal of the residents is to preserve the past while allowing the town to live on in the future.

 The year-round population at Chloride is about 300, but peaks during the winter months at closer to 400.
 This quaint “Old West” town is filled with gift shops offering handmade art, crafts, and jewelry.
 Attracting some 20,000 tourists from all over the world every year, Chloride provides a great opportunity to experience the history of this old mining camp.

 The town prides itself on the preservation of buildings like the Jim Fritz Museum, the old jail, the historic post office, and the old train station.
 Chloride’s Volunteer Fire Department, the oldest in Arizona, proudly displays its 1939 Ford Fire Engine to visitors.

 The remains of the Tennessee and Schuylkill mines are east of town but closed to the public.
 West of town is an old cemetery that is worth a look.

-Outside of town you can see the Chloride Murals, as well as a scattering of ancient petroglyphs.
+Outside of town, visitors can see the Chloride Murals, as well as a scattering of ancient petroglyphs.